-The Wells Fargo & Company is organizing undergraduate scholarship program for people with disabilities.
-The scholarship is granted without regard to race, color, creed, religion, sexual orientation, age, gender, disability, or national origin.
+The Wells Fargo & Company is organizing undergraduate program for people with disabilities.
+The grant is granted without regard to race, color, creed, religion, sexual orientation, age, gender, disability, or national origin.

-The aim of the scholarship is to help people with disabilities obtain the education or training necessary to succeed in the career path of their choice.
+The aim of The grant is to help people with disabilities obtain the education or training necessary to succeed in the career path of their choice.

 Wells Fargo & Company is an American international banking and financial services holding company.

 - Course Level: The grant is available to pursue the undergraduate degree.

 - Study Subject: The grant is awarded in the fields offered by the university.